 Seeing this kind of link shared again and again in the Pagan Community troubles me for other reasons as well.
 The biggest one is that it often feels as if we Pagans are far more likely to share an article that undermines Christianity than we are to share something written by Pagans for Pagans.
 That bothers me as a Pagan writer of course, but it also bothers me as a Pagan because I feel as if it hurts Pagandom long term.

 When I mentioned this observation online today I had a few Facebook friends remark that when they go to Pagan festivals the campfire talk inevitably ends up about Jesus.
 As David Salisbury said “it just puzzles me and all I can do is think ‘wait..aren’t I at a PAGAN festival?’”
-My friend and long-time Pagan festival veteran Kenny Klein commented about this too.
-He wrote:

 I understand the need to process the transition out of Christianity, but when you’ve been away from it for ten or fifteen years isn’t it time to let go?
 What good does it do to belittle another faith?
 Besides, stuff like “Roman aristocrats made up Christianity” is bad history, and you don’t have to take my word for it.